mdn/content/files/en-us/learn/javascript/building_blocks/image_gallery/index.md

 ## Declare an array of image filenames

-You need to create an array listing the filenames of all the image to include in the gallery.
+You need to create an array listing the filenames of all the images to include in the gallery.
 The array should be declared as a constant.

 ### Looping through the images